Wild rice harvesting

 Wild rice may only be harvested from any navigable waters:

-It is illegal to use any mechanical device in any water of the state for harvesting or gathering wild rice.
+It is illegal to use any mechanical device in any state water for harvesting or gathering wild rice.
 The DNR and many partner groups work to prevent the spread of invasive species in Wisconsin's waters, including our important rice beds.
-Learn about prevent them from spreading.
+Learn about preventing them from spreading.

 Ecological importance